mel-project/docs.themelio.org/content/specifications/yellow.md

 `SealedState` is produced by the state-sealing function $\Omega(\sigma, P)$.
 The "proposer action" $P$ is an optional non-transaction action that the block proposer uses to pay himself the fees incurred in the block, as well as up/downvoting the fee level.
 More specifically,

-- `fee_multiplier_delta` represents how much to change $\sigma.\mathtt{fee\\_multiplier}$, where -128 represents the biggest possible decrease and 127 representins the biggest possible increase..
+- `fee_multiplier_delta` represents how much to change $\sigma.\mathtt{fee\\_multiplier}$, where -128 represents the biggest possible decrease and 127 representins the biggest possible increase.
 The maximum amount the fee multiplier can change is $1/128$ of the fee multiplier.
 - `reward_dest` is the covenant hash that the fees of the block will be sent.
 This is generally an address that the block proposer controls.
 Every block height, the proposer withdraws $2^{-16}$ times the fee pool, as well as all the tips.
 This is implemented by adding a coin "out of nowhere" into $\sigma.\mathtt{coins}$.

 The state-sealing function is thus:

 - $\Sigma=\Omega(\sigma, P)$:
+  - **apply** all Melmint/Melswap-related sealing functionality, described in [its specification](/specifications/tech-melmint)
   - **let** $\mathtt{max\\_movement}=\sigma.\mathtt{fee\\_multiplier}/128$
   - **let** $\mathtt{scaled\\_movement}=\mathtt{max\\_movement}\times P.\mathtt{fee\\_multiplier\\_delta}/128$
   - **increment/decrement** $\sigma.\mathtt{fee\\_multiplier}$ by $\mathtt{scaled\\_movement}$